ajit-ai/QuantumComputing/README.md

 "# QuantumComputing"
-The quantum space is too wide and the communication to a bit by bit particle can be calculated by all means in physical form with mathematical claculation or physical identity and any measurement.
+The quantum space is too wide and the communication to a bit by bit particle can be calculated by all means in physical form with mathematical calculation or physical identity and any measurement.
+The codebase follows the required information a provided by requirement team